DWTM: 1990s: The emergence of Love Notes

 Magic 89.9 became the first home of "Love Notes" that started in 1988, which was initially conceptualized as a gimmick.
 The 15 minute counseling program hosted by Joe D'Mango became an instant hit with office workers every Friday morning.
 Love Notes is also aired on ABC-5 (now TV5) from 1993 to 1998 and became an eponymous movie that produced by VIVA Films in 1995.
 It transferred to its sister station Wave 89.1 in 2001.
 The show returned on DZMM in 2011, but moved to Radyo Singko (now FM Radio Manila) in 2012, and lasted until 2013.

-On November 29, 1999, Magic 89.9 transferred its studios from PHILCOMCEN Building in Pasig to the Paragon Plaza Building in Mandaluyong to share facilities with sister stations 99.5 RT (now 99.5 XFM) and 103.5 K-Lite (now AllRadio), DWBL 1242, and Mellow Touch 94.7 (now Mellow 94.7 BFM) and DWSS 1494 (now Abante Radyo).
+On November 29, 1999, Magic 89.9 transferred its studios from PHILCOMCEN Building in Pasig to the Paragon Plaza Building in Mandaluyong to share facilities with sister stations 99.5 RT (now 99.5 XFM) and 103.5 K-Lite (now AllRadio), DWBL 1242, and Mellow Touch 94.7 (now Mellow 94.7 BFM) and DWSS 1494 (now Abante).

 2000s: Good Times and Boys Night Out popularity

 Since its inception, the station started a trend on FM radio of making Fridays nostalgia days with the Friday Magic Madness program (now Friday Madness), that plays music from the 1980s hit music all day.
 On the other hand, weekend program Saturday Slam plays the 1990s music.

+In 2000, Magic 89.9 changed its present-logo, designed by artist Ferdinand "Mac" Antonio that year, it was part of a logo design competition hosted from the station itself, to create a new identity, as the station rolled through 21st century.
+Around 1999, a DJ friend asked if he (the artist) could create a logo for the competition.
+The logo and design would eventually become part of Philippine radio history.

 Mo Twister, after four years in hiatus, returned to Magic 89.9, with Good Times With Mo (Limited Edition).
 He returned again in February 2006 with Good Times With Mo, along with Mojo Jojo, then a late night show.
 In June 2006, it was transferred to the morning slot (6-9 AM) with a third co-host, Andi.
 She, however resigned in February 2007, and was replaced by Maui Taylor.
 Maui retired on May 30, 2007, so Andi9 returned in June 2007, only to leave again in November 2007.
 The third co-host was Noelle Bonus.

 On July 17, 2007, The Magic website was in operation once more to serve the net surfing Magic 89.9 listeners here and especially abroad.
 Recent additions to the Magic list of programs include the American Top 40 (AT40) which is hosted by American Idol presenter and American radio and TV personality Ryan Seacrest, as well as BigFish Radio hosted by Johnboy Lee of BigFish Manila every Saturday nights which features exclusive programs by international club DJs such as Paul Van Dyk, David Guetta, Armin van Buuren and others.